thapatechnical/thapareactecom/README.md

    ------------

-##   I also updated the Source Code to get the source code guy's please check the `Switch branches/tags` and select the respective video branch for the source code ok..
+##   I also update the Source Code to get the source code guy's please check the `Switch branches/tags` and select the respective video branch for the source code ok..

 ------------